Chapter 9 SPC Charts with ggplot2

 9.3 Customising the plotting theme

-The last example in this chapter demonstrates how to create our own custom theme and how to format y axis tick marks as percentages:
+The final example in this chapter shows how to define a custom theme and format the y-axis as percentages.

 mytheme <- function() {